WebOrigami/docs/src/content/framework/intro3.md

 - `map` and the other virtual graphs used by Origami are _lazy_.
 They only do work when they need to.
 Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function here does not do any mapping work upon invocation — it only does the work when someone requests the mapped graph's keys or values.
 The `greetings` graph represents _potential_ work.
 In this case, the HTML greeting for a person like Carol is only generated when you actually try to visit that URL.
 - Origami graphs can be arbitrarily deep.
 A `map` applied to a deep graph will return a new, deep graph of transformed values.
 - In the example above, `map` transforms the graph values but leaves the keys (the arrow labels) unchanged.
-You can also transform graph keys.
+Below we'll see how to transform graph keys.

 Using transformations like this, we can begin working towards transforming our `team.yaml` data into the About Us site we want to produce.